SS7078 - Crime Control and Community Safety (2018/19)

 Students with experience of a particular area of the criminal justice system, and concomitant attempts to enhance crime control and community safety, will be able to formalise and consolidate their knowledge of agencies and policy, and to place their work within a broader framework.
 The module will enable such students to critically integrate and evaluate their existing knowledge and skills.

-Week 8: The police role in crime control and community safety (2)
+Week 5: The probation role in crime control and community safety

-Each week, this module will be delivered through a one-hour lecture, and a one hour seminar or workshop.
+This module will be delivered through a weekly lecture/seminar workshop.
 The reading and workshops will be support by weblearn and students will be encouraged to engage in debate, presentations and web materials as well as attending lectures and seminars.

 On successful completion of this module students will be able to: